 Planning your weekly meals ahead of time makes cooking easier — no more staring blankly at the fridge wondering what you can put together with the ingredients you have on hand.
 (And no more giving up in frustration and ordering takeout because it's easier.)
 It cuts out a lot of stress, reduces food waste and helps you make sure you're only buying the ingredients you'll need for that week.

 3. Shop With a List

-Develop a list based on the coming week's meal plan, and don't enter a grocery store without it.
-Look only for the things on your list — no more grabbing things off the aisle caps just because they catch your eye.
+Develop a list based on the coming week's meal plan and don't enter a grocery store without it.
+Look only for the things on your list — no more grabbing things off the shelves just because they catch your eye.
 You're on a mission.

 4. Stock Up on Basic Staples

 Items like pasta, rice, beans, whole grains and eggs are cheap, healthy staples that can serve as the base for a number of meals that you can prepare on the fly.
 Always keep some on hand.

 There are tons of cheap, healthy recipes online that take 15 minutes or less to prepare.
 You can also make a large batch of something in a slow cooker on the weekends so you'll have meals for the rest of the week.
 The more meals you make yourself, the less you'll pay for convenience foods.

 Food waste is a huge money-suck, so learn to use your leftovers in creative ways.
 Omelets, stir-fries, casseroles, and salads are all great ways to use up the vegetable and meat odds and ends hanging out in the fridge.